 France (2017) Multiple roles of GluN2B-containing NMDA receptors in synaptic plasticity in juvenile hippocampus.
 Neuropharmacology 112 76 PMID: 27523302

 Sexton and Gelder (2015) G-Protein Coupled Receptor Kinase 2 Minimally Regulates Melanopsin Activity in Intrinsically Photosensitive Retinal Ganglion Cells.
 PLoS One 10 e0128690 PMID: 26069965

 Do you know of a great paper that uses D-AP4 from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for D-AP4

 There are currently no reviews for this product.
 Be the first to review D-AP4 and earn rewards!